Teaching is an exciting focus in Matthew's life.

 He believes strongly in these key aspects of effective teaching:

-- Teaching must be student-centered; not teacher-centered.
+• Teaching must be student-centered; not teacher-centered.

-- The most effective teachers help their students become their own best teachers.
+• The most effective teachers help their students become their own best teachers.

-- The teacher must be a guide and a coach to help the student find his or her own path to achieving short term and long term goals.
+• The teacher must be a guide and a coach to help the student find his or her own path to achieving short term and long term goals.

 This directly ties into a central philosophy of horn teaching:

-- In order to play with solid fundamentals, we must produce an efficient resonant sound in the middle register.
+• In order to play with solid fundamentals, we must produce an efficient resonant sound in the middle register.

-- And then we take this sound higher and lower, louder and softer, and slower and faster...
+• Then we take this sound higher and lower, louder and softer, and slower and faster...

-- as we develop flexible articulation, smoothness across all registers, and solid intonation with informed musicianship.
+• ...as we develop flexible articulation, smoothness across all registers, and solid intonation with informed musicianship.

-Feel free to email Matthew (matthew.haislip@msstate.edu ) if you would like a free lesson in person or over Skype/FaceTime/etc., or if you would like to have him visit your program for a free clinic.
+Feel free to email Matthew (Matthew.haislip@msstate.edu) if you would like a free lesson in person or over Skype/FaceTime/etc. or if you would like to have him visit your program for a free clinic.

 FREE RESOURCES: